robertorosero/pyhtonmig/Doc/library/datetime.rst

 implementation.
 Note that the 1999 version of the C standard added additional format codes.

-The exact range of years for which :meth:`strftime` works also varies across platforms.
-Regardless of platform, years before 1900 cannot be used.

 +-----------+--------------------------------+-------+
 | Directive | Meaning                        | Notes |
 +===========+================================+=======+